 - contact name and telephone number of the relevant person; and

 - application reference number: construction certificate number / development application number / complying development certificate.

 An Occupation Certificate verifies that the Principal Certifying Authority is satisfied that the building is suitable to occupy or use in terms of the requirements of the Building Code of Australia.
-There are two kinds of Occupation Certificates:

 It should be noted that an Occupation Certificate is a lawful requirement in the conveyancing process when a property is sold and it is therefore essential that you obtain a Final Occupation Certificate for a new dwelling.